Zagreb: 16th to 18th centuries

-There were numerous connections between the Kaptol diocese and the free sovereign town of Gradec for both economic and political reasons, but they were not known as an integrated city, even as Zagreb became the political center, and the regional Sabor representing Croatia, Slavonia and Dalmatia, first convened at Gradec.
+There were numerous connections between the Kaptol diocese and the free sovereign town of Gradec for both economic and political reasons, but they were not known as an integrated city, even as Zagreb became the political centre, and the regional Sabor representing Croatia, Slavonia and Dalmatia, first convened at Gradec.
 Zagreb became the Croatian capital in 1557, with city also being chosen as the seat of the Ban of Croatia in 1621 under ban Nikola IX Frankopan.